 In fact, labor shortages continue to pressure all areas of the food industry, said Phil Lempert, an industry analyst and editor of SuperMarketGuru.com.

 “From farms to food makers to grocery stores, it’s across the board,” said Lempert.
 “During the pandemic, these operations have had to implement social distancing protocols and they’re not really built for that and it has impacted production.”

 And as the pandemic continues, many food industry workers are opting not to return to their low-wage jobs at all.
 [Jerri-Lynn here: my emphasis.]

-So, no one should expect the supermarket industry’s labor woes to improve anytime assign – especially as it looks like the obvious solution – tiger wages – is not on the cards.
+So, no one should expect the supermarket industry’s labor woes to improve anytime assign – especially as it looks like the obvious solution – paying higher wages – is not on the cards.

 In addition to labor issues, transportation difficulties have also affected food supplies (and some of these, too, are at root labor issues as well).
 According to CNN:

 An ongoing shortage of truckers continues to slow down the supply chain and the ability of grocery stores to replenish their shelves quickly.